alphabill-org/alphabill/predicates/wasm/wvm/testdata/conference_tickets/README.md

 Different versions are organized into subdirectories, each containing particular version of the predicates.
 Keep the changelog in this document!

-Files in directory:
-- `bearer.wasm` exports only `bearer_invariant`;
-- `mint.wasm` exports only `mint_token`;
-- `update.wasm` exports only `update_data`;
-- `conf_tickets.wasm` exports all three entrypoints;
+Filenames use pattern `<unit>-<predicate>.wasm` so
+- `token-bearer.wasm` implenemts bearer predicate to be used with token

+while

+- `type-bearer.wasm` implenemts bearer predicate to be used with token type.

+## V2: 21.06.2024
+- switching to "Tickets created by the conference organizer" version;

 ## V1: 15.05.2024

 Initial release:
+- implementing "baseline version";
 - all data structures in SDK request version `1` from host;
 - round number is used as "current time";
 - tx payload type is string (plan is to switch to int?);
 - reference number of the mint predicate doesn't include typeID;

+Files in directory:
+- `bearer.wasm` exports only `bearer_invariant`;
+- `mint.wasm` exports only `mint_token`;
+- `update.wasm` exports only `update_data`;
+- `conf_tickets.wasm` exports all three entrypoints;